stuf/presentations/async-workshop/md/04-02-modifying-observables.md

 ## A misnomer

-Observables can't be modified
+Observables can't be modified <!-- .element: class="fragment" -->

-Derive data into new Observables
+Derive data into new Observables <!-- .element: class="fragment" -->

 [chart]